Integral p-adic cohomology theories for open and singular varieties: Construction under assumption of resolution of singularities

 for all $i\geqslant 0$. \end{proposition}

 \begin{proof} As in the above corollary, it suffices to compare the first Chern class maps of line bundles, that means we have to show that the diagram

 commutes.

 We first treat the case $X=\overline{X}$ is already proper.
-In this case Petrequin showed in \cite[Cor.\,5.29]{P_2003} that the first rigid Chern class and the first crystalline Chern class $c_1^{\cris,BI}$ of Berthelot--Illusie \cite{BI_1970} are compatible, namely, there is a commutative diagram
+In this case Petrequin showed in \cite[Cor.\,5.29]{P_2003} that the first rigid Chern class and the first crystalline Chern class $c_1^{\cris,BI}$ of Berthelot--Illusie \cite{BI_1970} (compare \cite[Proof of I.Thm.\,5.1.5]{G_1985} for the construction) are compatible, namely, there is a commutative diagram

 where the vertical map is induced by the canonical map $R\Gamma_{\rig}(X/K) \rightarrow R\Gamma_{\cris}(X/W(k)) \otimes_{\Z}\Q$ constructed in the proof of \cite[Prop.\,1.9]{B_1997}.